Fenre1/PCM/README.md

 - Evaluation measures:

-  - Supports multi-label data: Unlike most common clustering metrics that assume each item has only one true label, PJSS and LDS can evaluate clustering quality when each datapoint may have one or more labels.
+  - **Supports multi-label data**: Unlike most common clustering metrics that assume each item has only one true label, PJSS and LDS can evaluate clustering quality when each datapoint may have one or more labels.
-  - Pairwise Jaccard Similarity Score (PJSS): average Jaccard index over all label-set pairs within a cluster, measuring cluster quality.
+  - **Pairwise Jaccard Similarity Score (PJSS)**: average Jaccard index over all label-set pairs within a cluster, measuring cluster quality.

-  - Label Distribution Score (LDS): rewards concentrating occurrences of each label in as few clusters as possible, measuring cluster efficiency.
+  - **Label Distribution Score (LDS)**: rewards concentrating occurrences of each label in as few clusters as possible, measuring cluster efficiency.

   - Harmonic mean of PJSS and LDS to balance quality vs. efficiency.